 Interestingly, in a recent survey by a leading global education network, a vast proportion of prospective international students revealed that they would not alter their plans to study abroad despite the pandemic.
 Fortunately, the traditional age group of university students does not fall under the high-risk category of COVID-19.
 So, once educational institutes resume regular classes after the health crisis stabilizes, you can apply education loan online to seek admission into a reputed institute abroad.

 International students make up a significant percentage of revenue sources for universities worldwide.
 In the US alone, Indian students encompass 18.4% of the overseas student population .
 However, as a ripple effect of the pandemic, several potential students may decide to defer their admission.

 In this scenario, universities might decide to be flexible in terms of admission and enrolment deadlines and application materials necessary for international students.
-Thus, this appears to be the perfect time to avail personal loans for students and arrange for finances to pursue your international education plans.
+Thus, this appears to be the perfect time to avail personal loan for students and arrange for finances to pursue your international education plans.

 Now that India is under lockdown, you can utilize this time to research financial institutions offering the best deals, prepare all documentation work, and understand the education loan process.
 Tata Capital provides such loans at attractive interest rates.
-You can check your eligibility now and move ahead with your study plans once normalcy is restored.
+You can check your personal loan eligibility now and move ahead with your study plans once normalcy is restored.